fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Therefore, in the Quran, Adam, Eve, and Satan are all sent down to Earth.
 On Earth, Adam (pbuh) assumes the role as the first Prophet and the father of mankind.

+There is a difference of opinions on the question of where Adam and Eve landed on earth.
+The majority of tabi'un and sahabi said that Adam came from the Heavens to the land oh Hind (modern day India).
+Other opinions include taht he landed in Mecca or in Sri-Lanka.
+When it comes to Hawwah, some say that she came with Adam to Mecca, some say to India with Adam, and most say that she came in Jedda.
+The place where they came down is not mentioned in the Quran and ahadith, thus these are only presumptions.

 </details>

 # 2. Early Human Era on Earth